-Does the program cover the costs of room and board at Cornell?
+Does the program cover the costs of room and board at Duke?

 Yes, all participants will live in apartments near campus, and all food and transportation expenses will be covered.

-Am I required to live in the program-provided housing while at Cornell?
+Am I required to live in the program-provided housing while at Duke?